 The beach down here is incredible and one of the best places to visit in south australia during the summer time.

-The first of the three Peninsula’s along the coast and one of the more incredibly impressive places to see in South Australia, the road down south will lead you all the way to Kangaroo Island.
+The Fleurieu Peninsula is first of the three Peninsula’s along the coast and one of the more impressive destinations in south australia, in particular is the road down south will lead you all the way to Kangaroo Island.